daniel-furman/daniel-furman.github.io/content/_index.md

 ---

 > “More data beats better models, better data beats more data, and eighty percent of the outcomes result from twenty percent of the inputs.” <br><br>
 > “Putting predictive models into production is one of the most direct ways that data scientists can add value to an organization.”
-Ben Weber.
-"Data Science in Production"
+Ben Weber, Data Science in Production.